 - You can buy the sauerkraut in a Polish deli, supermarket or make your own at home.

-- We use dried porcini mushrooms, but any other type (apart from white mushrooms) will do if you can’t find any wild ones.
+- I use dried porcini mushrooms, but any other type (apart from white mushrooms) will do if you can’t find any wild ones.

 - Serve with warm crusty bread, kopytka dumplings, or mashed potatoes, and a glass of beer or vodka.

-- For a more rustic feel for this Polish National dish, you can serve Bigos in a bread bowl, just like you would serve Zurek soup.
+- For a more rustic feel for this Polish National dish, you can serve hunter’s stew in a bread bowl, just like you would serve Zurek soup.